keychat-io/nips-whitenoise/EE.md

     "sig": <signed with main identity key>
 }
 ```
+- Kind `10444` is for replaceable event.
+Only one such event is stored on each relay per pubkey.

-- The `content` hex encoded serialized `KeyPackageBundle` from MLS.
+- The `content` base64 encoded serialized `KeyPackageBundle` from MLS.
 - The `mls_protocol_version` tag is required and MUST be the version number of the MLS protocol version being used.
 For now, this is `1.0`.
 - The `ciphersuite` tag is the value of the MLS ciphersuite that this KeyPackage Event supports.
 [Read more about ciphersuites in MLS](https://www.rfc-editor.org/rfc/rfc9420.html#name-mls-cipher-suites).
 - The `extensions` tag is an array of MLS extension IDs that this KeyPackage Event supports.
 [Read more about MLS extensions](https://www.rfc-editor.org/rfc/rfc9420.html#name-extensions).